 1. Types of articles and formats

-Manuscripts may be submitted to JSAT in the form of Review Articles and Research Papers and must be clearly and concisely written in Thai or English with appropriate pages.
+Manuscripts may be submitted to JSAT in the form of Review Articles or Research Articles and must be clearly and concisely written in English with appropriate pages.

 2. Preparation of manuscripts

-All manuscripts must be prepared by using “JSAT template” and submitted as single Word file (.docx) (Word 2007 or higher).
+All manuscripts must be prepared and submitted as single Word file (.docx) (Word 2007 or higher).
 For English font, please use “Time New Roman” with text size of 12 point.
-For Thai font, please use “Angsana New” text size of 16 point.
 Please prepare your manuscript in double-space on A4-sized page.
 Line number must be used continuous numbering in manuscript.
 The submitted manuscript should be organized as follow: